Department of Justice is now the Department of Communities and Justice. Find out more >

 mediation to help people solve disagreements (or resolve disputes) without going to court.
 We also provide other alternative dispute resolution services tailored to help people solve conflicts.

 Our services are confidential, easy to use and voluntary.
 We also accept mandatory court referrals.
 There are no waiting lists and we provide services throughout NSW.
-We are funded by the NSW Government as part of the Department of Justice.
+We are funded by the NSW Government as part of the Department of Communities and Justice.

 We are governed by the Community Justices Centres Act 1983 (NSW).

 Number of new enquiries CJC received?
 9764

 What proportion of mediations resulted in agreement and resolution by parties?

 Most frequent referrers (highest to lowest)